Skip to main content

 Cesarean section

-If your baby was born by a cesarian section (C-section) you will have a cut on your lower tummy that may be painful.
+If your baby was born by a cesarean section (C-section), you will have a cut on your lower tummy that may be painful.

 You may see some blood or pink fluid draining from the cut.
 You may also feel gas pains.